 Ricardo obtained his J.D. from the Universidad Nacional Autónoma de México (UNAM) and his LL.M. from King’s College London.

-Ignacio Guaia is a Senior Associate at LALIVE in Geneva, where he started in 2011.
-His main areas of practice are international commercial arbitration, where he acts as counsel and arbitrator, and international business transactions, where he advises parties in diverse industries.
+Ignacio Guaia practices arbitration and international commercial law independently from Geneva since 2022, after a ten-year stint at LALIVE.
+He acts as counsel and arbitrator and is active in international business transactions, where he advises parties in diverse industries.
 He has been involved in matters covering several key sectors in Europe and Latin America, including mining, energy, sports, telecommunications, life sciences and biotechnology.

 Ignacio obtained his law degree at the Universidad de Buenos Aires (2008) and his LL.M at King’s College London (2010).

 Juan Camilo Jiménez-Valencia is a senior associate in Hanotiau & van den Berg.
 He acts as tribunal secretary in complex international commercial and investment arbitrations, both ad hoc and under a variety of arbitration rules, spanning various industry sectors.
 Juan Camilo is currently based in Brussels, although in the past five years he has also lived in Paris and Geneva.
 Before joining Hanotiau & van den Berg, Juan Camilo was an associate in an international law firm in Bogotá where he represented clients in civil, administrative, and unfair trade litigation before local courts and domestic and international arbitration tribunals.
 He also was a Professor of Roman Law at his former law school in Bogotá.